peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 These made it possible to export fields into NetCDF/HDF5 files, which were subsequently analysed using a set of short programs made in the statistical programming language R[^acraneb2-intermittency-analysis].

+The runs were made on 8 CPUs of the NEC SX-9 supercomputer (100 GFLOPS per CPU), and performance was measured as the CPU time in an exclusive (benchmark) mode of the machine, in order to avoid interference with other concurrent tasks (which would be substantial).
+The SX-9 processors rely heavily on code vectorisation, and as such may be less representative of other more common architectures.
+Multithreading in the ALADIN model is implemented using OpenMP, distributing computation on blocks of grid points to the threads.

 [^acraneb2-intermittency-analysis]: The full analysis is available at \url{https://github.com/peterkuma/acraneb2-intermittency-analysis}.